Kate Rooney (singer): Family

-Her brother, Frances Patrick "Frank" Rooney (5 September 1869 – 15 April 1947), public servant of Camp Stret, Katoomba, New South Wales.
+Her brother, Frances Patrick "Frank" Rooney (5 September 1869 – 15 April 1947), public servant of Camp Street, Katoomba, New South Wales.
 His children include Tom, and Jeanette, who studied under the same Mme Christian as her aunt Kate.
 Jeanette had a career in Australia as a contralto, singing in J. C. Williamson's Imperial Grand Opera Company, the Sydney Royal Philharmonic Society and regular appearances on ABC radio.